anithantn/QAProject/README.md

 ===========================

 Data-driven elements : I tested the 'Call Me' form given in the home page for directspecials.com with multiple inputs from an excel spreadsheet.
 I called the excel sheet path in the script and put the sheet column data in a for loop and executed the attached scripts.
-I tested the script in multiple browsers (Chrome, IE & Firefox).
-PLEASE SEE script DataDriven.java & DiffBrowsers_DataDriven.java respectively.
+I tested the script in multiple browsers (Chrome, IE & Firefox). **PLEASE SEE** script **DataDriven.java** & **DiffBrowsers_DataDriven.java* respectively.

 User Profile : I tested Existing Customers --> Click Here --> Create Account (button) --> which takes you to https://www.directv.com/DTVAPP/register/register.jsp because there was no user profile in directspecials.com.
-The inputs here were also data driven from an excel spreadsheet using for loop.
-PLEASE SEE script Userprofile.java
+The inputs here were also data driven from an excel spreadsheet using for loop. **PLEASE SEE** script **Userprofile.java**

-User Options : I checked links, hover tips, advertisements and the footer on directspecials.com on multiple browsers (Chrome, IE & Firefox).
-PLEASE SEE script UserOptions.java & DiffBrowsers_UserOptions.java
+User Options : I checked links, hover tips, advertisements and the footer on directspecials.com on multiple browsers (Chrome, IE & Firefox). **PLEASE SEE** script **UserOptions.java** & **DiffBrowsers_UserOptions.java**

-**fd**

 #